This article is part of The Ascender, the Highrise platform for articles and resources.

 • Mindful positive influence on the client leads to better self-awareness.

-• Mindful coaching can help clients deal with anxiety and stress.
+• Mindfulness coaching can help clients deal with anxiety and stress.

 • This coaching style can help individuals become more emotionally intelligent.

-• Minenhance productivity.
-Unlike other coaching styles, this.
-This coaching style eliminates the mental clutter of coaching styles.
+• Mindfulness enhances productivity.
+Unlike other coaching styles, this coaching style helps eliminate mental clutter.

-• Mindful coaching only works if a client commits to a long-term partnership with the coach.
+• Mindfulness coaching only works if a client commits to a long-term partnership with the coach.

-Bureaucratic coaching is a structured and rule-driven approach where the coach follows established procedures, policies, and protocols to guide the coachee's development.
+Bureaucratic coaching is a structured and rule-driven approach where the coach follows established procedures, policies, and protocols to guide client development.
 This style emphasizes consistency, adherence to guidelines, and maintaining organizational standards.
-Coaches using this method ensure that the coachee understands and follows the formal rules.
+Coaches using this method ensure that clients understand and follow the formal rules.
 This makes it suitable for critical compliance and risk management environments, such as government agencies or highly regulated industries.

 • Coaching skills are meant to reinforce specific behaviors and outcomes.
 The process results in compliance and consistency.